PhilipSchmid/k8s-home-lab/README.md

 # Infrastructure related Components

 ## Deploy Nginx Ingress Controller
 The Nginx ingress controller is deployed as Daemonset within the host network namespace.
-This way the Nginx ingress controller is able to see the actual client IP where this would not be possible without any workarounds when the Nginx ingress controller would be deployed as Deployment outside of the host's network namespace.
+This way the Nginx ingress controller can see the actual client IP where this would not be possible without any workarounds when the Nginx ingress controller would be deployed as Deployment outside the host's network namespace.

 ### Nginx Ingress Controller Prerequisites
 Prepare & add the Helm chart repo: